 Powersports PA&A and OEM Engines

-The increase in revenues from Powersports PA&A and OEM Engines was mainly attributable to favourable pricing due to the strong retail environment and a higher volume of recreational aircraft engines and PA&A sold, partially offset by an unfavourable mix of recreational aircraft engines sold.
+The increase in revenues from Powersports PA&A and OEM Engines was mainly attributable to favourable pricing and the introduction of the Sea-Doo pontoon.
 The increase includes an unfavourable foreign exchange rate variation of \$6 million.